 The typical SRM diagram shows which layers of the technology stack customers and providers are responsible for.
 In an On-Premises model, this shows the customer is responsible for the entire tech stack.
 They manage everything from the building that contains the data center, to the applications running on the servers, and everything in between.
 On the opposite end of the spectrum, in the SaaS model, the provider is responsible for almost the entire tech stack.

-So, why is this model deceptive?
+So, why is the shared responsibility model deceptive?

 Because a critical area of responsibility is entirely missing!
 Not only is it missing from SRM diagrams like this one, but many organizations who have adopted cloud technologies fail to invest time in these missing responsibilities, and we see the repercussions of this daily: